Nhar/Windows-cygwin-context-menu/README.md

 ## Windows-cygwin-context-menu
-Windows-cygwin-context-menu is a programm for manipulation contex-menu items
+Windows-cygwin-context-menu is a program for manipulation contex-menu items

 ## Requirements:
 - cygwin shell